thomas0410/MDPO-Molecular-DFTB-Parameter-Optimizer/README.md

 - 🔹 Automated DFTB parameter optimization workflow
 - 🔹 Support for molecular systems and dataset-level fitting
 - 🔹 Lightweight, modular structure for research and educational use
 - 🔹 Easy to customize input/output routines for different molecular datasets
+- ⚡ Supports multi-objective optimization combining ground- and excited-state energy fitting
 ---

 ## 🧩 Requirements and Environment Setup